 Are there any arrangements/agreements between you and any other group, constituency or person(s) regarding your participation as a work team member?
 Please answer “yes” or “no.” If the answer is “yes,” please describe the arrangements/agreements and the name of the group, constituency, or person(s).

-Do you receive any tangible or intangible benefit from participation in ICANN GNSO policy development processes and outcomes?
-For example, if you are an academic or NGO and use your position to advance your ability to participate, this relationship should be disclosed in the Statement of Interest just as should employment by a contracted party or a business relationship with a non-contracted party that has an interest in policy outcomes.
-Please answer “yes” or “no.” If the answer is “yes,” please describe the tangible or intangible benefits.
+Explanation: The purpose is to streamline for efficiency the questions pertaining to the written statement of interest.
+Note this section has not yet been adopted by the Council.

 5.3.4 Timing of Updates and Recordation